 Speedmasters With Display Back

-Already back in 1980, Omega introduced the first Speedmaster Professional with a display back.
-Quite uncommon in general at that time.
-However, it was only available for the 18 carat gold Speedmaster Professional Apollo XI numbered edition.
-This was reference 345.0802.
-That watch is powered by caliber 861L movement, similar to what later would become the caliber 1861 movement.
+In 1980, Omega introduced the first Speedmaster Professional with a display back.
+Generally speaking, such a watch was quite an uncommon thing at that time.
+However, it was only available for the 18-karat gold Speedmaster Professional Apollo XI numbered edition — reference 345.0802.
+That watch is powered by caliber 861L movement, similar to what later would become the caliber 1861.